HMI Gap Logo

 Why choose High Mountain Institute?

-The High Mountain Institute's (HMI) programs lie at the intersection of where nature and minds meet.
-With courses traveling through Patagonia and the American West, students embark on an incredible three-month journey to some of the world's wildest places.
-With options to choose a rock climbing or wilderness travel focus, students explore these rugged landscapes, investigate pressing environmental issues, and gain real-world experience doing service in the conservation field.
-By living and traveling with a small group of peers and instructors, students develop lifelong friendships, walk away with valuable leadership skills, and a broadened perspective on the world.
-They return with a greater sense of purpose and better prepared to succeed in college and beyond.
+The High Mountain Institute's (HMI) Gap programs explore what happens when nature and minds meet.
+With courses traveling through Patagonia and the American West, students embark on an incredible 60 to 80-day journey to some of the world's wildest places.
+Whether they're focused on rock climbing (Rock Semester) or wilderness travel (Trek Semester), students explore these rugged landscapes, investigate pressing environmental issues, and gain real-world experience through conservation service projects.
+By living and traveling with a small group of peers and instructors, students develop lifelong friendships, walk away with valuable leadership skills, and gain a greater sense of purpose, prepared to succeed into college and beyond.

 Website